Skrull: Empire-changing events

-Empress R'klll's reign was short-lived, however, as the greatest blow to the Skrulls arrived in the form of the World Devourer Galactus.
-After his Herald Nova annihilated the Skrull fleet, Galactus devoured Tarnax IV, killing 7 billion Skrulls, including R'klll and Princess Anelle.
+Empress R'klll's reign was short-lived, however, as the greatest blow to the Skrulls arrived in the form of the world-devourer Galactus.
+After his herald Nova annihilated the Skrull fleet, Galactus consumed Tarnax IV, killing seven billion Skrulls, including R'klll and Princess Anelle.
 With the destruction of the central government, the Skrull Empire collapsed into hundreds of bickering factions.
 Their galaxy was filled with Governors who declared themselves to be Emperor of the Skrulls and soon, a civil war began.
 The Shi'ar maintained a heavy presence in the former Empire as well, constantly dealing with pockets of resistance.

 Second Kree–Skrull War

-Later, Reed Richards discovered that yet another Governor-turned-Emperor, Zabyk, had created a genetics bomb, which, when it exploded, made all the Skrulls lose their shape-shifting abilities.
-Whatever form they were in, they were stuck in at the time of the explosion.
+Later, Reed Richards discovered that another Governor-turned-Emperor, Zabyk, had created a genetics bomb.
+When it exploded, all Skrulls lost their shapeshifting abilities.
+Whatever form they were in at the time of the explosion became their permanent form.

-In desperation, since without their shape-shifting powers they were vulnerable, they managed to kidnap the herald of Galactus Nova in an attempt to get Galactus to destroy Kree worlds for them.
+In desperation, since they were vulnerable without their powers, the Skrulls managed to kidnap Nova in an attempt to compel Galactus to destroy Kree worlds for them.
 Their plot failed when the Silver Surfer helped Galactus rescue Nova in exchange for his freedom from Earth.

-When the Celestials made an appearance, this scared the Skrulls into starting a second war with the Kree to show they were not powerless.
+When the Celestials made an appearance, this scared the Skrulls into starting a second war with the Kree to demonstrate that they were not powerless.
 The attack was first made by Kylor, one of five governors claiming to be Emperor.
-He had a spy in the Kree Empire, Nenora, who gave him the early edge.
-They tried to hide their secret weakness at all costs from the Kree.
+His spy Nenora in the Kree Empire gave him an advantage.

-Kylor was eventually betrayed by Nenora, as was the entire Skrull race.
-She assumed power of the Empire and wished to keep it for herself.
-It was Empress S'byll who stepped up to control the Skrulls and finish the war.
-She was able to resurrect the Super-Skrull and he returned to find the empire in shambles.
-They tricked the Silver Surfer into attacking a Badoon fleet, which he was not aware were allied with the Kree.
-Since the Kree waged war on the Surfer, he allied himself with the Skrulls to save Zenn-La from destruction.
+Kylor, and the entire Skrull race, were eventually betrayed by Nenora.
+She assumed control of the Empire, wanting it for herself.
+Later, Empress S'byll stepped up to control the Skrulls and finish the war.
+She was able to resurrect the Super-Skrull, who returned to find the empire in shambles.
+The Silver Surfer was tricked into attacking a Badoon fleet, unaware that they were allied with the Kree.
+As the Kree waged war on the Surfer, he allied himself with the Skrulls to save his home world Zenn-La from destruction.